michaeluno/amazon-auto-links/readme.txt

 Display affiliate links along with your posts with this plugin to generate actual income with minimal efforts.

+= Compatible with PA-API 5! =
+As of 2019/10/31, Amazon ended PA-API v4 and your site may no longer be able to display Amazon products with old API keys.
+In that case, regenerate keys on the Amazon Associates member's area and you are good to go!

 = See How Amazon Affiliate Links are Displayed =

 [youtube https://www.youtube.com/watch?v=mpDCcp4KBZg]

 = Supports All Amazon Associates Locales =
-Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Australia, India, China, Mexico and Brazil.
+Includes Germany, Japan, Italy, Spain, United Kingdom, United States, Canada, France, Australia, India, Mexico, Turkey, United Arab Emirates and Brazil.

 = Works without JavaScript =
 Some visitors turn off JavaScript in their browsers for security reasons and most ads including Google Adsense will not show up to them.
 But this one works!